Sojoud-Ahmed/repo2/README.md

    1.main(1).c:
  *Description:print the name,Draw it with   astreics.
    2.main(4).c:
   *Description:count down,delay between       numbers.
-   3.main(2).c:
-*Description:Add,View,remove Tasks(data),Mark tasks,show if tasks complete or not
+   3.main(2).c: *Description:Add,View,removeTasks(data),Mark tasks,show if tasks complete or not
   ,and show data in table format.
    4.main(3).c:
 *Description:calculate the better measurement of of the missile projectile by Averaging methods.